Canon 1000D vs SX530

 It is notable that the 1000D has a hotshoe, while the SX530 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 1000D and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the 1000D and the SX530 have been discontinued, but can regularly be found used on ebay.
 The 1000D was replaced by the Canon 1100D, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1000D and SX530 can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Canon SX530 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1000D and the Canon SX530?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.